aspeer/drunken-bear/howto_github.md

 ![XML Mind XML Editor – feels almost like MS Word but real DocBook V5.0 markup is created](images/xxe.png)

 In order to use DocBook V5.0 in XXE you have to install an add-on.
-Go to OptionsInstall Add-ons….
+Go to <span class="menuchoice">Options \> Install Add-ons…</span>.
 Then choose DocBook 5 configuration and press the OK button.
 After restart, XXE is ready to work with DocBook V5.0 documents.

 Validating DocBook V5.0
 -----------------------